rajeshsatpathy1/ai_scheduler_buddy/README.md

 # ai_scheduler_buddy
 An effort to create an AI buddy that provides you with a schedule to accomplish your goals and add it to your calendar.

+## Run the app
+- `cd chatbot/`
+- `npm run dev`
+    - This command will help in running .env file which contains keys.
+This is because git doesn't support keys being uploaded, which is a valid way to protect keys.
+Please contact personally if required.

 ## Steps to Completion ✔️
 - Design - Using Vercel Pinecone's version
 - Available libraries (to make it possible) - nextjs, pinecone index, openApi (gpt-3.5-turbo,  text-embedding-ada-002)